daudakhtarnaveed98/kitchat/README.md

 ### How To Run
 1. Clone this repository using `git clone https://github.com/daudakhtarnaveed98/kitchat.git`
 2. Edit the `application.properties` file in `kitchat/registry/src/main/resources`
-3. Edit the `spring.datasource.url=jdbc:mysql://localhost/your_db_name?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC`
+3. Edit the line `spring.datasource.url=jdbc:mysql://localhost/your_db_name?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC`
 4. Change MySQL username  in `spring.datasource.username=your_username` to your MySQL username
 5. Change MySQL password  in `spring.datasource.password=your_password` to your MySQL password
 6. Now go to `kitchat/eureka-server/` and type `./mvnw clean install spring-boot:run` the eureka server will start.
 7. Edit the `application.properties` file in `kitchat/message/src/main/resources`
-8. Edit the `spring.datasource.url=jdbc:mysql://localhost/your_db_name?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC`
+8. Edit the line `spring.datasource.url=jdbc:mysql://localhost/your_db_name?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC`
 9. Change MySQL username  in `spring.datasource.username=your_username` to your MySQL username
 10. Change MySQL password  in `spring.datasource.password=your_password` to your MySQL password
 11. Now go to `kitchat/eureka-server/` and type `./mvnw clean install spring-boot:run` the eureka server will start.